 2. Ich bin in der Schule. – I am in the school.

 3. Ich bin auf der Schule. – I am above the school.
 This sentence refers that you are standing on the top of the school.

-As discussed above, cases play an important role in the German language.
-They help the speakers or the writers express their ideas highly accurately.
-Take, for instance, Akkusativ and Dativ with a preposition.
-They clarify the idea behind the sentence, whether it is a movement or a location.
-Without the cases, tons of confusion might be caused.
+As we have just discovered above, cases play an important role in the German language.
+They help the speakers or writers express their ideas accurately.
+Take, for instance, Akkusativ and Dativ with a preposition – they clarify the idea behind the sentence, whether it is a movement or a location.
+Without the cases, heaps of confusion could be caused.
 The example below illustrates why:

 1. Ich gehe auf die Straße.
 The sentence refers that you are going from elsewhere to the street.
 There is obviously a change in location, which we call a movement.